Astronaut visits U.S. Space and Rocket Center on 50th anniversary of Apollo 17

-50 years ago marks the last time American astronauts embarked on a journey to the moon.
+Fifty years ago, American astronauts embarked on what was then the last journey to the moon.
 It was the Apollo 17 mission.

 Three astronauts blasted off into space on top of a Saturn V Rocket designed in Huntsville.

-On Wednesday, the U.S. Space and Rocket Center hosted Dr. Harrison Schmitt.
-Dr. Schmitt is one of the astronauts that walked on the moon in 1972.
+On Wednesday, the U.S. Space and Rocket Center hosted Dr. Harrison Schmitt, one of the astronauts who walked on the moon in 1972.

-The Intuitive Planetarium held a special program to share more about Dr. Schmitt's steps on the moon.
+The Intuitive Planetarium held a special program to share more about Schmitt's steps on the moon.

-"Well the main thing that surprised me about walking on the moon was being there," said Dr. Schmitt, an astronaut for the Apollo 17 mission.
+"Well the main thing that surprised me about walking on the moon was being there," said Schmitt.

-Since 1972, only four surviving men can say they've walked and seen the moon.
+Today, there are only four men who have walked on the moon who are still living.

 He has a razor sharp memory of what surrounded him, astronaut Gene Cernan and astronaut Ronald Evans.